 Next-generation images available now

 This is a brand new Ubuntu-based image designed to install the very bare minimum.
 All of the next-generation convenience images that we will be releasing in the coming weeks are based on this image.
+You can find this image on Docker Hub, and the source code and documentation on GitHub.

 When to use it?

 If you need a generic image to run on CircleCI, to use with orbs, or to use as a base for your own custom Docker image, this image is for you.
+Learn how to migrate to next-gen convenience images.

 P.S.
 Everything is open source and designed for you.
 Contributions welcome.